Somfic/EliteAPI/README.md

 ```
 Simple as that.

-# EliteVA
+# Tools made possible with EliteAPI
-EliteAPI is also a [VoiceAttack](http://voiceattack.com) plugin, called EliteVA.
+### EliteVA

-Documentation has moved to the [Wiki](https://github.com/EliteAPI/EliteAPI/wiki/EliteVA)!
+EliteVA is a [VoiceAttack](http://voiceattack.com) plugin that gives you full status reports about your ship in real-time, and can be found [here](https://github.com/EliteAPI/EliteAV).

 # FAQ
 ### **Can it be used on PS4 / XBOX?**